Pressure Sores, Bedsores are Common Nursing Home Abuse Injuries

 Mobile, AL nursing home abuse attorneys on your side

-One of the most common injuries nursing home residents sustain is pressure sores, which are often referred to as bedsores.
-These injuries might not seem serious to some people.
-But if you or a loved one has sustained a bedsore or pressure sore, you know just how painful and uncomfortable such injuries can be.
+One of the most common injuries nursing home residents sustain are pressure sores, which are often referred to as bedsores.
+These injuries might not seem serious to some people but if you or a loved one has sustained a bedsore or pressure sore, you know just how painful and uncomfortable such injuries can be.

 Fortunately, you're not alone.
 Our Mobile, Alabama nursing home neglect attorneys at Braswell Murphy LLC can help you every step of the way.
 We have years of experience handling such complex cases and know exactly what to do.